sbcguard/NodeJS_Project_2/README.md

 - Node.js (v20 or higher)
 - npm or pnpm or yarn
-- MySQL (or any supported Prisma database)
+- MySQL (or any supported Prisma database, Serialized for DB2/IBMi)

 ### Installation